altrnate32/esp-lg-control/README.md

 * Build

 ## Disclaimer
 This is an experimental script and will remain in beta stage (even though releases may not include beta designator).
 This is in no way finished software and should only be used by professionals.
-You are using this on your own riks.
+You are using this at your own risk.
 Do not use if you don't have any soldering/programming experience.
 Pull request are welcome!